-Tables below provides information on the percentage of children (under age 19) and Adults (under age 65) without health insurance in region 11 in 2023.
-The percent of uninsured population under 19 years old is 13.2% and 28.8 % for uninsured adults under the age of 65 years.
+Tables below provides information on the percentage of children (under age 19) and Adults (under age 65) without health insurance in region 11 in 2021.
+The number of the uninsured population under 19 years old was highest in Hidalgo County (35,631) and the highest percentage was Kenedy County (41.7%).
+For the adult population under 65 without insurance, the highest number was also Hidalgo County (209,395) and Kenedy County also had the highest percentage of uninsured adults (48%).